-Learn More About SFMNP!
+Learn More About SFMNP:

 To accept SFMNP benefits, farmers, farmers markets, roadside stands, and CSAs must become authorized by those state agencies.
 The process for becoming authorized varies by state, but in most cases requires attendance at a short training and a written agreement with the state.
 Vendors who exclusively sell produce grown by someone else, such as wholesale distributors, cannot be authorized.

-In Fiscal Year 2013, SFMNP provided $21 million in coupons to approximately 840,000 seniors.
-More than 20,000 individual farmers at 4,000 farmers markets, 3,000 roadside stands, and 200 CSAs were authorized to accept SFMNP coupons.
+In Fiscal Year (FY) 2017, SFMNP provided $20.4 million in coupons to approximately 811,000 seniors.
+More than 19,000 individual farmers at over 3,500 farmers markets, 2,500 roadside stands, and 100 CSAs were authorized to accept SFMNP coupons.